 Non-Ferrous Metals

 Non-ferrous metals are used in many industries and projects, often being used due to their unique properties.
-Unlike their ferrous counterparts, which contain iron, non-ferrous metals include aluminum, copper, lead, zinc, and other elements.
+Unlike their ferrous counterparts, which contain iron, non-ferrous metals are not magnetic, and include aluminum, copper, lead, zinc, and other elements.

 Pros and Cons of Non-Ferrous Metals